PoomSmart/EmojiFonts/CAVEATS.md

 - Not yet support: skinned handshake, some couple emojis.

+## OpenMoji Emoji

+- Not yet support: skinned handshake, some couple emojis.

 ## Notes

 _PNGs only_: They come in PNGs which means adding silhouettes and couple emojis are difficult.
 If they were in SVGs, we can simply write a script to remove parts that we do not need.